isaacOstler/Interstellar-Server/README.md

 # Please Note
 This project is depreciated.
 See Interstellar-2.0 instead.

+WARNING:
+This project contains several <b>SERIOUS SECURITY VULNERABILITIES,<b/> and is not being maintained.
+There is no intention to patch or fix these vulnerabilities!  <b>USE AT YOUR OWN RISK!<b/>

 # Interstellar Server
 Multiplatform, agile, stable, and flexible simulation framework.